vuejs/v2.vuejs.org/src/v2/guide/list.md

 </script>
 {% endraw %}

-Inside `v-for` blocks we have full access to parent scope properties. `v-for` also supports an optional second argument for the index of the current item.
+Inside `v-for` blocks you have full access to parent scope properties.

+`v-for` also supports an optional second argument for the _index_ of the current item.

 ``` html
 <ul id="example-2">